Rules of the Road

 People over 50 years of age often re-enter the arena of transporting children; this time as grandparents.
 Young passengers must be restrained in approved child safety seats until they weigh forty pounds or reach the upper weight limit for the car seat.
 Infants must ride rear-facing until they reach both one year of age and twenty pounds.
 Children over forty pounds or who have reached the upper weight limit for their forward-facing car seat must use boosters until they reach 4'9" tall or age eight and the adult belt fits correctly.
 Effective January 2012, the law now allows the continued use of child seats up to the highest weight limit allowed by the seat manufacturer, as an alternative to boosters, for children over forty pounds but under age eight or less than 4’9” tall.

-Proper installation of a child safety seat is not as easy as it looks, and an improperly installed child seat can do more harm than good.
+Proper installation of a child safety seat is not as easy as it looks, and an improperly installed child seat can be unsafe.

 to find a child safety seat inspection station near you.